Fahimullahk/Python-Zero-to-Hero-Notes/README.md

 ## Modules in python
 Module is like a code library which can be used to borrow the code written by somebody else in our python program.
 There are two types of modules in python:
-1. Built in modules: These modules are ready to import and use and ships with the python interpreter, there is no need to install such modules explicitly.
+**1. Built in modules:** These modules are ready to import and use and ships with the python interpreter, there is no need to install such modules explicitly.
-2. External modules: These modules are imported from a third party file or can be installed using a package manager like pip or conda.
+**2. External modules:** These modules are imported from a third party file or can be installed using a package manager like pip or conda.
 Since this code is written by someone else, we can install different versions of a same module with time.
 ```